Beautimind/Medical-Synonym-Prediction/README.md

 ## Usage
 directly run the train_*.py to run the training and testing different model.
-All the data are in the '/data' folder, and the trained models are in the '/model/ folder
+All the data are in the '/data' folder, and the trained models will be save to the '/model/ folder